 Day 2 in Cape Town – A Tour of Robben Island

 The waterfront area is lively with lots of street performers and tons of people wandering around.
-I enjoy a relaxing lunch, buy a few souvenirs (my ability to shop is severely limited due to suitcase size) and then walk over to the Robben Island Museum to catch the ferry to the island.
+I enjoy a relaxing lunch, buy a few souvenirs (my ability to shop is severely limited due to suitcase size), and then walk over to the Robben Island Museum to catch the ferry to the island.

 For nearly 400 years colonial and apartheid rulers banished those they regarded as political troublemakers, social outcasts and the unwanted of society to this small, rocky island in Table Bay known as Robben Island.

 After the defeat of apartheid, the last political prisoners were released from the island in 1991.
 In 1996 Robben Island was declared a National Monument and Museum and in 1997 it opened to the public.

 As our ferry boat approaches the island, you immediately get a sense of the remoteness from the energy that is Cape Town.
 Though it’s only a 30 minute boat ride away, it seems as though you’ve left the country entirely.

 It’s hard to imagine what this beautiful place was like only 20 years ago during apartheid.
-I conclude the day with another great dinner along the waterfront and then head back to the hotel to upload pictures.
+I conclude the day with another great dinner along the waterfront and then head back to the hotel.

 Last day in South Africa – The Best of Cape Town’s Beaches

-I take in the beauty for about an hour and then continue on to Clifton Beach which is about a 20 minute walk away.
-This beach has come highly recommended by a KLM flight attendant I met at the hotel who spent all day there yesterday.
-The walk is lovely and the weather couldn’t be better.
+I take in the beauty for about an hour and then continue on to Clifton Beach which is just a 20-minute walk away.
+This beach came highly recommended by a KLM flight attendant I met at the hotel who spent all day here yesterday.

 Clifton Beach, as it turns out, is peppered with large boulders in the water and on the sand that lend it a really dramatic look.
-I take some pictures and then promptly park myself on the sand for a little while with a book.
+I take a few pictures and then promptly park myself on the sand for a little while with a book.